Not to be nosy, but what do you keep in your glove compartment?

 Someone once asked me this after being asked to retrieve a map.
 Of course, this was long before GPS and smartphones.
 After rummaging through necessities such as assorted fast food items that included straws, ketchup packets, and napkins, a leash for a dog in case I were to find a stray one and have no leash, a CD that was too good to toss in the garbage, and a plethora of other essentials, the map was nowhere to be found.

-Invented to store gloves, important protective clothing both long ago and now in winter months, the glove box is a good place to hold items essential for safety in multiple situations.
+Invented to store gloves, important protective clothing both long ago and now in winter months, the glove box is a good place to hold items essential for safety in multiple situations including Sun Protection Clothing like UV Sun Protection Arm Sleeves.

-Kinship Comfort Brands helps you take care while on the go.
+Kinship Comfort Brand helps you take care while on the go with important Sun Protection Clothing.

 The critical stuff to keep in a car glove box